-When a student becomes eligible to enroll in a course as special arrangement, the following process must take place:
+When a student becomes eligible to enroll in a course using independent study mode, the following process must be followed:

 - 1. A formal request is written by the student to his/her academic advisor with all supporting documents, one semester in advance. - 2.
-The academic advisor and Program Leader review the student's application and make a recommendation for the dean. - 3.
-The dean reviews the whole application for a final decision.
+The academic advisor and Department Head/Program Director review the student's application and make a recommendation to the Dean. - 3.
+The Dean reviews the whole application for a final decision.